seunghoyang/resize/README.md

 # resize.js

 Overlays the current dimensions of the browser window when you resize the browser.
+Requires jQuery.